 Photos from website.

 Zao Essence of Nature is a makeup brand made in Europe using certified organic ingredients.
 They have completed the process of veganizing their line by removing the last ingredient of animal origin they previously used, beeswax.
 PETA lists them as a totally vegan brand (English-language link) and certifies them as cruelty-free.
 Their products come in sustainable (and sometimes refillable) bamboo packaging.
-Some products use RSPO certified palm oil to make certain ingredients, and those ingredients are identified in the FAQ section of their UK site.
+Some products use RSPO certified palm oil to make certain ingredients, and those ingredients are identified in the FAQ section of their UK site (English-language link).
 A shop list can be found on their Japanese website.

 Online purchase link: Zao Online Store